ThePlator/ThePlator/ReadMe.md

 # 💫 About Me:
 Sameer is a Front end Developer.
 I have strong technical skills and I am EE undergraduate student of 2022-26 batch from Govt.
 Purnea College Of Engineering affiliated with Bihar Engineering University Patna.
-Currently I am learning DSA and Python.<br><br>Please feel free to get in touch with me via email at contact.sameer04@gmail.com .
+Currently I am learning DSA and JAVA.<br><br>Please feel free to get in touch with me via email at contact.sameer04@gmail.com .

 ## 🌐 Socials: